 Sukh Sidhu, said his wish is to connect Yuba-Sutter United Way with the Sikh community and wants the community to learn more about the Sikhs, which he hopes will prevent any kind of discrimination issues in our area.

 Sukh, who lives with his wife Kay, their two daughters Ravina and Maneek, and his mother Gurdev Kaur in Yuba City, came to the area from India in 1983.
 He is the director of operations for Sightpath Medical as well as a part time farmer.
 “I find a lot of satisfaction in being a farmer, it's in our blood to be providers,” he said.

 Sukh volunteered for the Yuba-Sutter-Colusa United Way board so he can become more involved in the community and make a positive impact in the area improvements.

 Sukh said that one of the most pressing issues in the Yuba-Sutter area is homelessness and preparing youth for the future.
 “The homeless population seems to be growing, and the youth of today need a lot of coaching to stay on the right path.”

 Sukh’s philosophy?
 “Appreciate what you have and don't ever give up on your dreams!!!!”

-Ben Moss, President
+Ben Moss, Past-President